 Everyone loves garlic.
 However, it’s hard to find a cook who loves the tedious task of peeling and prepping the tiny, sticky cloves.
 The good news is that there’s no need to cut garlic out of your life altogether.

 Instead of torturing yourself with the labor of love that garlic requires, outfit your kitchen with a good-quality garlic press, and you’ll never have to struggle with tiny inner cloves.
 Garlic presses come in several different shapes, sizes, and materials.
 But our favorite gadgets all do one job very well: they mince, mash, or otherwise break down whole garlic cloves so you can put away the knife and cutting board altogether.

 We looked at how each press works along with how it’s cleaned, durability, and capacity.
 It's time (possibly against the wishes of your family members) to enjoy delicious garlic-infused bites in every meal, starting with our favorite shrimp scampi.
 To help you find the right tool for your needs, here are the best garlic presses to have in your kitchen drawer.

 Best Overall: OXO Good Grips Soft-Handled Garlic Press

-What We Like: Ergonomic handle, room for three cloves at once, self-cleaning
+What We Love: Ergonomic handle, room for three cloves at once, self-cleaning

-What We Don't Like: Heavier and bulkier than other models
+What We Don't Love: Heavier and bulkier than other models

 What makes this the best garlic press?
 For starters, you can skip the dreaded task of peeling individual garlic cloves.
 No more papery skins littered around your kitchen or hands that reek of garlic for days.
 Instead, pop the whole cloves, skin and all, into the press, and clamp down.
 Out comes paper-free garlic pulp.
 OXO's garlic press does create more of a paste than minced pieces, which will easily dissolve into vinaigrettes, sauces, soups, and more.